Storyline Genealogy · Documentary Biography Series

 Ireland → Brooklyn → New Jersey

-Ann Lynch and George McKenney arrive from Ireland in the 1840s, settling in Brooklyn's Ward 7.
+Ann Lynch and George McKenna arrive from Ireland in the 1840s, settling in Brooklyn's Ward 7.
 The family roots in Brooklyn for two generations.
 The Robertson family bridges Brooklyn and North Caldwell, New Jersey.
 Elizabeth Corbett dies back in Brooklyn, in the borough where she was born.
 The arc is complete — from the Ward 7 tenements of 1860 to Holy Cross Cemetery, 1950.

 The Disease That Defined the Family